Chester Gillette: Trial and execution

 The trial took place in Herkimer County, and quickly drew nationwide attention.
 Gillette's uncle refused to pay for his defense.
 Court appointed attorneys claimed that their client was innocent, that Brown had committed suicide, and that Gillette was a helpless onlooker to the suicide.
-It did not help that Gillette had changed his story - claiming he wasn't there when Brown drowned, then accidental drowning, then suicide.
+It did not help that Gillette had changed his story – claiming he was not there when Brown drowned, then accidental drowning, then suicide.
 He also had a hard time explaining to the jury Brown's injuries, why he took his suitcase on a boat ride, and how it ended up dry even though the boat overturned.

 The jury convicted Gillette of murder.
 A New York State Appeals Court upheld the verdict, and Governor Charles Evans Hughes refused to grant clemency or give a reprieve.

 On March 30, 1908, Chester Gillette was executed by electric chair at Auburn Prison in Auburn, New York.
-The case was officially reported as People v.
-Gillette, 191 N.Y.
-107, 83 N.E.
-680 (1908).
 Gillette was buried in Soule Cemetery in Sennett, New York.

 In recent years

 The television series Unsolved Mysteries aired an episode about the historical incident of Gillette and Brown in January 1996.

-In 2007, Gillette's diary, which he wrote during the last seven months he was in prison, was donated to the Hamilton College Library by Gillette's grandniece.
-In addition to the diary, 12 letters written by Gillette during his time in prison also were donated.
+In 2007, Gillette's diary, which he wrote during his last seven months in prison, was donated to the Hamilton College Library by Gillette's grandniece.
+In addition to the diary, 12 letters written by Gillette during his time in prison were also donated.

 Eleven of the letters were addressed to Bernice Ferrin, a friend of the family who moved to Auburn, New York, to stay with Gillette's sister, Hazel.
 The twelfth letter, a farewell letter written the day before his execution, was addressed to Hazel Gillette.

 The diary and letters were published in December 2007, almost 100 years after the execution of Chester Gillette.